 Are you really saving money?

 Unfortunately if you think turning off the lights during a romp will help your bottom line, you’re in for some disappointment.
-The energy provider says you probably won’t notice a difference in your bill.
+The energy provider says you probably won’t notice a difference in your bill (unless you get a whole house generator of course).

 “It would have to be an extended period of adult time to have a serious impact on your end-of-month electricity bill,” the spokesman adds.